Dimon0476/Dimon0476/README.md

 <h3 align="center">Backend Python Developing.</h3>
 =================================================================================

+## Contact Me 📬
+💬 If you have any questions or would like to discuss collaboration, feel free to contact me:

 * ✉️  You can contact me at [dmitry.fodorov@gmail.com](mailto:dmitry.fodorov@gmail.com)
 * 🔗 LinkedIn: <div class="badge-base LI-profile-badge" data-locale="ru_RU" data-size="medium" data-theme="light" data-type="VERTICAL" data-vanity="dmitry-fyodorov-ab44242a7" data-version="v1"><a class="badge-base__link LI-simple-link" href="https://il.linkedin.com/in/dmitry-fyodorov-ab44242a7?trk=profile-badge">Dmitry Fyodorov</a></div>

 Thank you for visiting my repository!
 I hope you find something interesting and useful here. 🌟

+## About Me
 🌍 **Location:** Netanya, Israel
 🔧 **Key Skills:** Python, Django, Flask, Git, Docker, Bootstrap
 📚 **Learning and Development:** Active participant in open-source projects